 A lot of people rave about Virginia Atlantic‘s “Upper Class” (basically, their business class) experience – especially on the ground at London Heathrow.
 For flights across the Atlantic Ocean, you can really get the full experience of their lie-flat seats and great food.

-There are a few different programs out there that will grant you access to booking seats on Virgin Atlantic.
+There are a few different programs out there that will grant you access to book Delta airlines award travel on Virgin Atlantic.
 One of the best redemptions available is to use Delta SkyMiles.

 Tickets from the U.S. to London are available on both Delta and Virgin Atlantic, but you generally won’t find low-level availability for Delta’s own flights.
 Rather, you should look to fly on Virgin Atlantic.